W1gglyAshh/vimrc/README.md

-# vimrc
+# .VIMRC

-This is the vim configuration I'm using: zero plugin, aesthetic and has been tweaked specifically for macvim.
+This is the vim configuration I'm using: zero plugin, auto-close brackets, aesthetic native syntax highlighting and has been tweaked specifically for GUI.

 Enjoy!